Joseph Malchow: Politics and other interests

 Malchow was a critic of the U.S. federal government response to the COVID-19 pandemic, writing in March 2020 in The Wall Street Journal that "a simple one-variable correlation of deaths per million and days to shutdown" showed that "[t]he correlation coefficient was 5.5%" and suggesting that the data "may prove that many aspects of the U.S. shutdown were mistakes—ineffective but economically devastating."

 Malchow has written against government influence in the technology sector, particularly with respect to industries where he has built public companies, including Sustainable energy, Solar energy, Power electronics, and Lithium-ion batteries.
 Shortly after the passage of the Inflation Reduction Act of 2022, Malchow wrote in The Wall Street Journal that "energy['s] future may mirror computing’s past.
 Rapid cycles of learning yielded step changes in efficiency.
 When critical thresholds are passed, trillions of dollars in uncoordinated economic potential are unleashed.
 It happened with metal-oxide semiconductors in the 1990s and is happening with lithium-ion batteries today.
 But the economy receives this benefit only if a price system untouched by government is allowed to exist."

 Malchow was named to the board of directors of the National Civic Art Society in 2018, alongside Roger Scruton.
-According to Architectural Record, in January 2020, President Donald J. Trump drafted an executive order "to ensure that 'the classical architectural style shall be the preferred and default style' for new and upgraded federal buildings."
+According to Architectural Record, in January 2020, President Donald Trump drafted an executive order "to ensure that 'the classical architectural style shall be the preferred and default style' for new and upgraded federal buildings."
 The reforms, which were addressed to the General Services Administration, were publicly connected with NCAS.